Cubic Capacity Rule in LTL: What Shippers Need to Know

 So, now that we've outlined what the cubic capacity rule means, here are a few helpful hints to avoid those charges.

-• Be careful how you measure: Once you’ve contacted your carrier and clarified the cubic capacity rules, you’ll want to make sure accurately measure your load.
+• Be careful how you measure: Once you've contacted your carrier and clarified the cubic capacity rules, you'll want to make sure you accurately measure your load.
 Along with clearly articulating the freight class, size and weight, the cubic feet measurements are also critical for correct pricing.
 Take time to measure the cubic feet by using the dependable height x width x length formula.

 • Make sure your load is greater than the cubic capacity rules standard: There are several carriers who are strict followers with their cubic capacity rules, and others who are a bit more flexible.
 To completely avoid that 'gray area', make sure your shipment is greater than a cubic capacity rule.